 Your hair is more likely to break when it’s wet.
 The strands are heavier and easier to tangle.
 That’s why you should consider shampooing every other day instead of every day.
 You’ll find it makes a difference to your hair, both in terms of moisture levels and overall health.

-In order to protect your hair and infuse it with moisture, you should use a conditioner once a week.
+In order to protect your hair and infuse it with moisture, you should use a conditioner once a week and get a keratin treatment once a month.
 This can be at the same time as showering or you can use an overnight mask to really give your hair a chance to recover.

 Both are effective and worth doing.